-Most basically, an orthotic is any device inserted into a shoe that is designed to provide comfort and support to the foot.
-That seems like an easy answer, but there are many different types of inserts and insoles out there.
-This beginner's guide to shoe inserts will help you find the best product for your feet.
+Great question.
+"Inserts", "insoles" and "orthotics" tend to be used interchangeably.
+Most basically, an orthotic is any device inserted into a shoe designed to provide comfort and support for the foot.
+There are different types of inserts and insoles including over-the-counter shoe inserts and custom orthotics (also known as orthopedic insoles).

 Over-the-Counter Shoe Inserts

-Partial Shoe Inserts
+Short-Length Shoe Inserts

 Custom Orthotics (Orthopedic Insoles)